halcyondream/halcyondream.github.io/_posts/2025-09-01-analyzing-cplusplus-compiler-vulnerabilities.md

 Continue execution.
 Notice *free* is called only one time.
 So, the size of the data pointed to by `_M_start` is our culprit for tcache binning.

-If we can find the size of the `_M_impl` structure, we can get an idea of what sized allocations will end up in its tcache bin and, thus, link to its `next` pointer.
-To get this idea for size, we can apply the reverse logic as before and track where the vector operation allocates memory.
+If we can find the size of the `_M_impl` structure when the vector is destroyed, we can get an idea of what sized allocations will end up the tcache bin where the vector itself ends up after it is free'd.
+In this way, we also find a link to its `next` pointer.
+To help our analysis, we can reverse the logic from before and track which vector method actually allocates memory.

 First, let's acknowledge that the internal structure is initialized only after the vector is given some elements.
 We can observe this by tracking the memory from the vector's creation until the first call to `push_back`: